jeffcharles/batarim-utilization-logger/README.md

     shared library.
-7. If there are any errors that occur after the files have been copied as part of `make install`, correct them and re-run `./install_scripts/setup.sh` at the root of the archive (as root if you ran `make install` as root).
+7. If there are any errors that occur after the files have been copied as part of `make install`, correct them and re-run `./install_scripts/setup.sh` at the root of the project directory (as root if you ran `make install` as root).

 How to set up on Windows
 ------------------------